-It was built in 1365 and among its accolades, Kapellbrücke is the oldest wooden covered bridge in Europe, and it is the oldest surviving truss bridge in the world.
+It was built in 1365, and among its accolades, Kapellbrücke is the oldest wooden covered bridge in Europe and the oldest surviving truss bridge in the world.
 It gets its name from the adjacent St. Peter’s Chapel.

-It was initially about 200 meters long when first constructed, but due to riverbank replenishment work, the bridge was shortened to 170 meters long.
-The bridge would suffer a devastating fire in 1993 that almost completely destroyed it.
-However, with the help of almost 3.5 million Swiss Francs and a lot of elbow grease, the bridge was open to the public once more, within less than a year.
+It was initially about 200 meters long when first constructed, but the bridge was shortened to 170 meters long due to riverbank replenishment work.
+The bridge suffered a devastating fire in 1993 that almost destroyed it.
+However, with the help of almost 3.5 million Swiss Francs and a lot of elbow grease, the bridge was open to the public once more within less than a year.

-Chapel Bridge was constructed as part of Lucerne’s town defenses, connecting the ancient part of the town on the right bank with the newer parts of Lucerne on the left bank and protecting against amphibious attacks from the lake to the south.
+Chapel Bridge was constructed as part of Lucerne’s town defenses, connecting the ancient part of the town on the right bank with the newer parts of Lucerne on the left bank and protecting against amphibious attacks from Lake Lucerne to the south.

-One of the unique characteristics of Chapel Bridge is it has several paintings that adorn the triangular struts that hold up the roof, each depicting part of the city’s history.
-Most of these paintings were from the 17th century and approximately two-thirds of these unique works of art were destroyed in the fire of 1993.
+One of Chapel Bridge’s unique characteristics is its several paintings adorn the triangular struts that hold up the roof, each depicting part of the city’s history.
+Most of these paintings were from the 17th century, and approximately two-thirds of these unique works of art were destroyed in the fire of 1993.

 The ominous-looking wasserturn, (water tower) off the center of the bridge is actually older than the bridge itself and has had a mixed history as a prison, torture chamber, archive, and treasury building.

 At Engadine’s Swiss National Park, it’s all about the environment.
 This is a great spot for outdoor enthusiasts and a green haven for nature lovers.
 The Swiss National Park is the Alp’s oldest park, established in 1914.